Shangyu, Shaoxing: Tourist attractions

-The nautical flower fields of Hangzhou Bay are situated in the southern part of Hangzhou Bay New Area.
-This tourist attraction comprises landscapes adorned with blooming flowers, lakes, and artificial landmarks, including a windmill and a chapel.
-Visitors come here to revel in the pastoral ecological scenery and partake in the agricultural experience.
-It is a vibrant garden landscape featuring colorful pastoral scenes and sea flower fields.
-The area is divided into five functional zones, one of the featured one is called colorful pastoral area.
-Furthermore, this location has developed a leisure tourism sub-project, featuring the Agronomical Hall, the Ecological Agriculture Demonstration Base, and the Ten-mile Gallery, offering visitors an immersive experience in idyllic ecological surroundings.
+The Nautical Flower Fields of Hangzhou Bay are located in the southern part of the Hangzhou Bay New Area.
+The attraction includes flower gardens, lakes, and artificial landmarks such as a windmill and a chapel.
+It combines landscaped open spaces with agricultural tourism activities.
+The site is divided into five functional zones, including an area known as the Colourful Pastoral Area.
+Other facilities include an agricultural exhibition hall, an ecological agriculture demonstration area, and the Ten-Mile Gallery.

 Economy

 Shangyu is one of the largest production bases of umbrellas worldwide, producing 600 million umbrellas a year, one third of China's total umbrella production.
 Production is concentrated in Songxia Subdistrict, which is home to 1445 umbrella producing companies.
 Since 2018 the city hosts the yearly China Umbrella City Songxia Umbrella Expo.